 Be that as it may, rather The WBF can ultimately save Super's life, or rather I can provide Victor with the encouragement he needs, remains to be seen.
 But I still have to persevere and be fervent — as our Monsignor was — in my efforts to help all creation whenever I can.

 At least I made a small step towards helping my urban bird community, by making the way birds experience my garden, even better.
 I did this by planting a crabapple tree, a favorite of birds.
 Immediately after I planted it, a number of bird types — including house finches — availed themselves of this awesome flora.

 They took no notice of the notion that "April is the cruelest month ...." and, instead, they continued and continue to enjoy the blessings of the day.
 Finches have had their share of obstacles in life.

 Their entire population was nearly wiped out in 1997, re their issues with eyesight; when they contracted a conjunctivitis-related disease that caused “infected birds (to) have red, swollen, watery, or crusty eyes (and) in extreme cases the eyes (became) swollen shut or crusted over, and the birds (became) essentially blind.
 (When) the infected birds (died), it (was) usually not directly from the conjunctivitis, but rather from starvation, exposure, or predation as a result of not being able to see.
 Some infected birds (did) recover."

-This is one fact re house finches which is included in Cam's book, "Words In Our Beak Volume One."
+This is one fact re house finches which is included in Cam's digital book, "Words In Our Beak Volume One."